JonasunderscoreJones/WindowsBloatwareRemover/README.md

 # WindowsBloatwareRemover
 A tool that allows for removal of all Preinstalled Apps on Windows that can't be removed by Windows, such as Microsoft Edge

+**This tool has been properly tested on Windows 10 and 11** (I used the bug a while ago that let me install Windows 11 on my laptop)

 ## How to use
 Download the executable of the ![latest releases](https://github.com/J-onasJones/WindowsBloatwareRemover/releases/latest) and run it as administrator.
 To do that locate your download folder, right-click the file and click "Run as Administrator"